-The American Thyroid Association and Mayo Clinic define hypothyroidism (underactive thyroid), as a condition where the thyroid gland fails to produce enough thyroid hormone, preventing your body from functioning normally.
+The American Thyroid Association and Mayo Clinic define hypothyroidism (underactive thyroid).
+As a condition where the thyroid gland fails to produce enough thyroid hormone, preventing your body from functioning normally.
 The thyroid assumes a butterfly shape and is located in the front part of the neck.
 The organ manufactures essential hormones that control the body’s energy usage.
-When the thyroid hormone’s level in the blood is too low, a person is said to be hypothyroid.
+People are hypothyroid if they have too little thyroid hormone in the blood.

 Causes of Hypothyroidism